Quick Check of EIS System Performance

-Hooking up to the 1 kΩ resistor is easy -- see the figure below.
-Connect the Working and Working Sense leads to one side of the resistor and the Reference and Counter leads to the other side.
+Hooking up to the 1 kΩ resistor is easy: see Figure 1.
+Connect the Working and Working Sense leads to one side of the resistor, and the Reference and Counter leads to the other side.
 Keep the leads about 4 cm apart to minimize capacitive coupling between the leads.

 Gamry's cell cable color codes are shown in the table below.

-Measure the resistor's EIS spectrum using 20 mVrms AC and zero DC voltage.
-Test frequency should extend from 0.2 Hz to the system's maximum frequency.
+Measure the resistor’s EIS spectrum using 20 mVrms AC and zero DC voltage.
+The test frequency should extend from 0.2 Hz to the system’s maximum frequency.

 100 Ω Resistor

-The 100 Ω resistor is marked with 3 black and 2 brown colored bands:
+The 100 Ω resistor has 3 black and 2 brown bands:

 (brown, black, black, black, brown)

 Lead placement is critical for a non-inductive spectrum of the 100 Ω resistor.
-The Reference and Working Sense leads should be twisted together and attached very close to the resistor's body.
+Twist the Reference and Working Sense together and attach them very close to the resistor’s body.
 The Counter and Working leads are also twisted together.
-They approach the resistor from the other side as shown below.
+They approach the resistor from the other side as shown in Figure 2.

-Measure the resistor's EIS spectrum using 20 mVrms AC and zero DC voltage.
-Test frequency should extend from 0.2 Hz to the system's maximum specified frequency.
+Measure the resistor’s EIS spectrum using 20 mVrms AC and zero DC voltage.
+The test frequency should extend from 0.2 Hz to the system’s maximum specified frequency.

 10 kΩ Resistor

-The 10 kΩ resistor is marked with colored bands:
+The 10 kΩ resistor has various colored bands:

 (brown, black, black, red, brown)